cg-tuwien/Auto-Vk-Toolkit/README.md

 # Installation

 Currently, only Windows is supported as a development platform.
-The project setup is provided for Visual Studio 2019 only.
+The project setup is provided for Visual Studio 2019.

 Requirements:
 * Windows 10
 * Visual Studio 2019 with a Windows 10 SDK installed
 * Vulkan SDK 1.2.141.0 or newer

-Detailed information about project setup and resource management with Visual Studio are given in [`visual_studio/README.md`](./visual_studio/README.md)
+Detailed information about project setup and resource management with Visual Studio are given in [`visual_studio/README.md`](./visual_studio/README.md).
+A short summary, and also the most important information to start a new project are given in the following two sections: [Creating a New Project](#creating-a-new-project) and [Resource Mangement and the Post Build Helper](#resource-mangement-and-the-post-build-helper).

 # Creating a New Project